iciclespider/mezzanine/README.rst

 The templates loaded in the localhost fixture demonstrate one way to utilize the above template hierarchy.

-Now, the url "http://localhost:8000/ should have a web site running against it.
+Now, the url "http://localhost:8000/" should have a web site running against it.

+Opening a url that does not have a domain configured for it, such as "http://127.0.0.1:8000/", will echo back the domain used.